caillou/finding-an-au-pair/index.markdown

 You will visit a weekly german language course and get a monthly salary of 700 CHF / 615 Euro.

+Also, we will support you with all the somewhat scary and annoying tasks like finding an insurance, or getting a work and residential permit.
+No need to worry about that.

 Ideally you will be here before the end of July or August.

-## The Neighbourhood
+## The Neighborhood

 We love our neighbourhood and the people who live here.

 <img src="images/kirchenplatz.jpg" loading="lazy">

 We live in a 300 year old farm in the the city.
 We have a big garden that we share with the other families, with a **sauna** and Pizza stove.
-We spend the summer in the Garden, mostly with our neighbours.
+We spend the summer in the Garden, mostly with our neighbors.
 We eat together on the street wile the kids ride the bikes and play ping-pong.
 It feels like a village in the middle of the town. **It really is a magical place with nice people.**

 <img src="images/9.jpg" loading="lazy">